Overview

 Impact

-Mimi changed the frame of the problem from “how do we digitize registration?” to “how do we make service access feel available before someone arrives?”
+Mimi changed the frame of the project from “how do we digitize registration?” to “how do we make service access feel available before someone arrives?”

 That shift led to a stronger design direction.
-Rather than layering new technology onto an already confusing system, Mimi proposed a more supportive access model that helped users understand, decide, and act with more confidence.
-The concept suggests that thoughtfully designed AI can reduce friction for aging populations when it is grounded in real service conditions, real language needs, and real trust barriers.
+Rather than layering new technology onto an already confusing system, Mimi proposed a more supportive access model.
+It helped users understand what was available, decide what to do, and act with more confidence.

 What I Learned